LionelB5/polygon-books-hardhat/README.md

 balance = await contract.balanceOf('<address_here>');
 ```

+TODO: Update this example & ensure it works with the new transparent upgradeable proxy.

 TODO: Document mocking of Chainlink VRF Coordinator and Link Token in local environments

 ### Deployment to a remote blockchain (testnet)